 Regional, national, and international networks of the central institute provide excellent study and research conditions for junior researchers.
 The LAI has cooperation agreements with more than 50 universities in Europe, Latin America, and North America and regularly hosts student field trips to Latin America.

-The Institute for Latin American Studies is one of three central institutes at Freie Universität Berlin:
+The Institute for Latin American Studies is one of four central institutes at Freie Universität Berlin: